bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 $ nvm use 20.18.1                                       # switch to this node version (needed for docusaurus)
 $ npm --prefix ./documentation/v2-docusaurus/ install   # install npm dependencies first
 $ mvn -f documentation/pom.xml install -Pdistribute     # code sample generation and building the static site
+$ npm run start
 ```

 The generated user manual is available from `documentation/v2-docusaurus/build/`.

 Use `npm run serve` inside the folder to start a webserver for reviewing the website.

 The generated Java documentation of all modules is available from `target/site/apidocs/`.
 This aggregated API (i.e., the merged result of all submodules) will be copied to `documentation/v2-docusaurus/static/apidocs/`.

 The license report is located under: `documentation/v2-docusaurus/static/license/`.

+Documentation, including the Javadocs API, is generated and pushed to an external GitHub repository into the *gh-pages* branch.
+Currently, it is the following repository: https://github.com/st-tu-dresden/bigraphs.org

 ## Deployment

 This section discusses the deployment process.

-- The basic workflow looks like this:
-  * Tests are executed on all branches.
-  * The deployment process is executed after every merge into master or when a version tag is created.
-  * Documentation, including the Javadocs API, is generated and pushed to an external GitHub repository into the *gh-pages* branch
-    * Currently, it is the following repository: https://github.com/st-tu-dresden/bigraphs.org

-### Framework

-#### TLDR
+### TLDR
 - Local installation of the framework modules: `mvn clean install`
 - Deployment of the framework to the Central Repository:
   - `mvn clean deploy -P release,central`